Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Discrete Prokhorov Metrics for Persistence Diagrams

 A straight-forward discretization of the coupling characterization of the probabilistic Prokhorov metric \eqref{eqn:MeasureProkhorov} gives the main notion of this section. \begin{defn} Given two persistence diagrams $X, Y$, consider matchings $\eta\colon X \to Y$ to define their \textit{Prokhorov distance} as

 \end{defn}

-In other words, we look at the intersection of the bottleneck profile with the diagonal.
+Informally, we look at the intersection of the bottleneck profile with the diagonal.
 Similarly, we have already seen that the bottleneck distance arises as the intersection of $D_{X,Y}$ with the horizontal axis.
-This motivates the following definition, which generalizes both the bottleneck and the Prokhorov distance.
+This motivates the the question, what functions we can intersect the bottleneck profile with to obtain a sensible notion of distance.

+\begin{defn} Consider a function $f\colon [0,\infty] \to [0,\infty]$.
+We say $f$ is \textit{superadditive} if for any $s,t \geq 0$ we have $f(s+t) \geq f(s) + f(t)$.
+A superadditive function $f$ is called \textit{admissible} if $\lim\limits{t\searrow0}f(t) = 0$.
+Furthermore, the function $f\equiv 1$ is also said to be admissible. \end{defn} Notice that such superadditive functions are monotonically non-decreasing.
+For example, any linear function with non-negative slope is admissible.
+Moreover, increasing convex functions $f$ with $f(0)=0$ are admissible For instance polynomials with non-negative coefficients and absolute term zero fulfill this criterion.